siobahnschuck/siobahnschuck/README.md

-## Heya~ I'm Siobahn a Developer and Video Artist based in Chicago
+## Heya~ I'm Siobahn a Developer and Video Artist based in Los Angeles
 I love to talk about video art, tech, and the history of the net / media archeology 💾